Zum Inhalt Zum Hauptmenü

 Andreas Waschburger

-Andreas Waschburger is a marathon swimmer from Saarbrücken in Saarland.
-He has been among the world elite of open water swimming for the 5, 10 and 25 km distances for many years.
-With eighth place at the Olympic Games, countless European Championship medals, World Cup wins and a second place in the 2016 overall World Cup, over the years ‘Waschi’ has swum his way into many Saarland locals’ hearts.
+Andreas Waschburger from Saarbrücken has been among the world elite of open water swimming for the 5, 10 and 25 km distances for many years.
+With eighth place at the Olympic Games, countless European Championship medals, World Cup wins and a second place in the 2016 overall World Cup, ‘Waschi’ has swum his way into many Saarland locals’ hearts.

 Andreas Waschburger Marathon-Schwimmer Waschi aus Saarbrücken Ärmelkanal Weltrekord